Towards the Training of Deeper Predictive Coding Neural Networks: Methods

 \section{Methods}

-In this section, we first study the phenomenon of energy imbalance across different layers, and then use the derived insights to define different formulations of time-dependent covariances that address it.
-In detail, we introduce two methods, called \emph{spiking precisions} and \emph{decaying precisions}, each offering distinct strategies to better distribute the energy across the model by dynamically updating the precisions.
-We also introduce a variation of the learning phase, which leverages neural activities at initialization to perform a better update of the parameters and improve overall model performance.
-We conclude with a novel formulation of the batch normalization, more suitable to the training of PCNs.
-We will show that this novel formulation will not have a large impact in terms of performance when used in combination with the standard formulation of PC.
-However, it will result in a large gain when tested with our newly proposed methods.
-To facilitate a better understanding of our proposed algorithms, Figure~\ref{fig:flowchart}(a) presents a flowchart that intuitively illustrates the modules discussed in subsequent sections.
-Additionally, Figure~\ref{fig:flowchart}(b) provides a visualization of the covariance matrices.
+In this section, we first study the phenomenon of energy imbalance across different layers, and then use the derived insights to propose time-dependent covariances that address it.
+In detail, we propose \emph{spiking precisions}, a method that better distributes the energy across the model by dynamically updating the precisions as soon as individual neurons are reached by the energy term.
+In practice, we show that this largely improves the performance of models trained with PC and iPC.
+In the case of iPC, spiking precisions allow us to reach performance comparable to that of backprop.
+To further boost the performance of standard PC, we introduce a variation of the weight update rule, which leverages neural activities at initialization to perform a better update of the parameters and improve overall model performance.
+Figure~\ref{fig:flowchart}(a) presents a flowchart that intuitively illustrates the modules discussed in subsequent sections, while Figure~\ref{fig:flowchart}(b) provides a visualization of the covariance matrices.

-To study the energy imbalance across different levels of the network, we have tracked the total energy of each layer during training, along with the test and training loss, and compared it against that of BP.
+To study the energy imbalance across different levels of the network, we have tracked the normalized total energy of each layer during training, along with the test and training accuracy, and compared it against that of BP.
 We have performed a broad study that tests multiple models, datasets, and setups, which we mostly report in the supplementary material, while presenting in Figure~\ref{energyplot} the plots of the best performing models.
 As BP does not have a proper definition of energy, we have used the squared error of every layer computed during the backward pass, equivalent to the error of $PC$ when it comes to the update of the weight parameters.
-As it can be observed, in PCNs there is a significant energy imbalance, where early layers have multiple orders of magnitude less energy than later layers.
-This does not happen in BP-trained models, that exhibit a more uniform energy distribution across layers, with even the layer of lowest energy above $10^{-2}$.
-This set of experiments shows the potential reason why deep PC models do not perform well.
-Our proposed methods (second row) seem to slightly mitigate such an energy imbalance, despite it being still very significant.
-However, this partial mitigation is significant enough to allow the model to fit the training set.
-In the rest of the section, we describe the methods that we have used to address this major bottleneck.